 Late cancelations for other events involving guest employers and recruiters:

 1. Immersion: By filling out an application to attend an Immersion, students are confirming their ability to attend the event should they be accepted.
 Students will be notified if they are accepted at least one week before the event.
-Due to the logistical administration of these events, which often includes travel and transportation reservation, if a student needs to cancel their spot one must fill out the Immersion cancellation form at least two days prior to the event.
-Students canceling their spot (via email or phone) within 2 business days of the Immersion event, will be considered a late cancelation.
-A late cancelation will result in the student not being eligible to attend any upcoming Immersions until a formal apology has been written to the employer copying Kathleen on the message.
-For questions, please contact Kathleen at firstname.lastname@example.org.
+Due to the logistical administration of these events, which often includes travel and transportation reservation, if a student needs to cancel their spot, they need to notify us at least two days prior to the event.
+Students canceling their spot (via email or phone) less than 2 business days of the Immersion event, will be considered a late cancelation.
+A late cancelation will result in the student not being eligible to attend any upcoming Immersions until a formal apology has been written to the employer copying Liz on the message.
+For questions, please contact Liz at firstname.lastname@example.org.

 2. Employer hosted office hours, and Recruiting/admission consultations: Like on-campus interviews for employment, students are encouraged to be thoughtful when reserving or making any changes to an “office hour” schedule.
 Reservation schedules generally freeze 1 business day before the event after which, students needing to cancel their spot should do so by calling the University Career Center during business hours.
 Cancelations made after the schedule freezes are considered a late cancel.

 3. Employer Resume Reviews: On occasion the University Career Center invites employers to conduct guest resume reviews for students.
 Sign up for these events is done via the University Career Center's online appointment calendar, similar to appointments with University Career Center staff.
 Appointments canceled an hour or less from the time of the start of the event cannot be re-filled and therefore and are considered a late cancel.